sanderzegers/fsw_l2_attack/README.md

 ## Overview

 This repository contains a tool designed to execute various Layer 2 attacks on a FortiSwitch.
-While it's targeted at FortiSwitch devices, it may be effective on other switches as well.
+Currently only the VLAN Hopping attack is FortiSwitch specific, all other attacks will work in other setups as well.

 ## Prerequisites